 Alice M. Whitmore, 82, Mosinee, passed away at home on May 7, 2019 surrounded by family.

-To send flowers in memory of Alice M. Whitmore (Raith), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Alice M. Whitmore (Raith), please visit our Heartfelt Sympathies Store.

 She was born April 13, 1937, in Antigo, WI, the daughter of the late Otto and Gertrude (Carlin) Raith.
 She spent her pre-school in logging camps living in a 12’ x 18’ cabin with a wood-fired cook stove and a kerosene lamp.
 Her dad taught her poetry and songs and instilled in her a love for learning.